MingiJeong/MingiJeong.github.io/my_reference.md

 ## procedure
 1. edit in a proper md file
-2. docker-compose up (if not working, just do docker-compose -f docker-local.yml up)
+2. docker-compose up (if not working -- gem fail, just do docker-compose -f docker-local.yml up)
 3. check in the local port localhost:8080
 4. stage and push to check it is uploaded on the website
    1. Note that deploy and push both together will make it fail